MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 description: "Migrate your existing compliance data into Microsoft Purview Compliance Manager using an Excel based upload process."
 ---

-# Bring your compliance data into Microsoft Purview Compliance Manager
+# Update improvement actions and bring compliance data into Compliance Manager

 **In this article:** Learn how to migrate your organization's existing compliance activities into Compliance Manager and update multiple improvement actions at once by uploading a formatted Excel file.